Smart entrepreneurs and business owners make smart decisions.

 This woman was no exception.

-I was recently chatting with a potential client about her process to revamp and rebrand her website and shift the focus to the current services that she provides.
+I was chatting with a potential client about her process to revamp and rebrand her business and website and shift the focus of her message to the current services that she provides.

 As we talked, she told me about her desire to make sweeping changes—colors, logo, overall feel and look, and, of course, the perfect content that would speak to her clients.

-In an effort to do something, anything, she decided to just change the header on her site—you know, jazz the space up a bit—but as she was ready to engage with her designer, she felt something was amiss.
+To do something, anything, she decided to change the header on her site—you know, jazz the space up a bit—but just as she was ready to engage with her designer, she felt something was amiss.

 She decided to wait on the fancy new header and focus on the heart of her business.

 Her story reminded me of a phrase I use, a little thing I made up to describe situations where business owners or entrepreneurs want to cut corners and spend as little as possible, but still want their brand to be on point.
 Like when they buy a cheap logo or hire a crappy writer, and then they wonder why they don’t stand out amongst their peers.

 Some business owners and entrepreneurs are trying to frost a cake before baking it.